garindra/Dominator/README.md

 # API Examples

 ### Simple
-This simplest way to render HTML with Dominator:
+This is the simplest way to render HTML with Dominator:

     dom = new Dominator